wavemotion-dave/StellaDS/README.md

 V5.4 : 07-Oct-2022 by Dave Bernazzani (wavemotion)
   * Added DF bankswitching scheme (missed when DFSC was added).
   * New core execution loop that gives us another 2 frames of performance.
-  * Optmized F4 driver to make some of the 32K games playable on DS-Lite.
+  * Optimized F4 driver to make some of the 32K games playable on DS-Lite.
   * Cleanup across the board.

 V5.3 : 03-Oct-2022 by Dave Bernazzani (wavemotion)